nabeelipynb/mouse-html/README.md

 <div class="box" animation="fade">just a div with animation</div>
 ```

 This adds an CSS animation effect to the element, which applies to the element only when it *appears* in the DOM.
 You can add this attribute to any element or combine with the other attributes.
-By default each animation has its own animation-timing ehich cannot be changed.
+By default each animation has its own animation-timing which cannot be changed.
 The animations currently available are:<br>

 1. fade
 2. X
 3. Y

-X and Y animation also take an `mouse-animation-length` attribute in which you set the number of pixels the element travels - the pixel value can be both *positive* and *negative*:
+X and Y animations also take a optional `mouse-animation-length` attribute in which you set the number of pixels the element travels - the pixel value can be both *positive* and *negative*:

 ```html
 <button mouse-swap="div">Click Me to see div, and hide me</button>